A Generalizable Light Transport 3D Embedding for Global Illumination: Related work

-\paragraph{Learning with irregular geometric data} Learning with irregular 3D data such as point clouds poses unique challenges.
-Models must be invariant to input permutation and robust to variations in point density and topology.
-Early seminal works like PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnetplusplus} apply shared MLPs and hierarchical feature grouping to unordered point sets.
-Subsequently, graph‐based models~\cite{wang2019dynamic} and continuous convolutional operators~\cite{thomas2019kpconv, li2019pointconv} are developed to capture local geometry through learned neighborhood functions.
+\paragraph{Deep learning on irregular geometric data} Processing irregular 3D data requires handling permutation invariance and varying density.
+Early MLP-based approaches~\cite{qi2017pointnet, qi2017pointnetplusplus} and subsequent graph~\cite{wang2019dynamic} or continuous convolution methods~\cite{thomas2019kpconv, li2019pointconv} proved effective for local geometry.
 Attention‐driven architectures such as Point Transformer~\cite{zhao2021pointtransformer} further enhance the integration of global context.
-Our work uses a transformer-based architecture built upon PointTransformerV3~\cite{wu2024pointtransformerv3}.
+PointTransformerV3~\cite{wu2024pointtransformerv3} (PTV3) replaces per-layer KNN with serialization-based patch attention to scale to large point clouds; we adopt it as our encoder backbone.
+A brief background is provided in Supplementary \S1.2.
 This choice prioritizes scalability and architectural simplicity, enabling efficient learning of complex relationships within 3D point clouds for global illumination.